cloudentity/pyron/docs/plugin-development-scala.md

 }
 ```

-The name of the plugin is `sample-verify-apikey` and configuration attribute with API key value is `apiKey`.
+The name of the plugin is `sample-verify-apikey` and the configuration object has one attribute `apiKey` containing the API key value.

-The example requirements mean that we are extending request flow part and we need to use `RequestPluginVerticle` to implement our `VerifyApiKeyPluginVerticle`.
+To implement the plugin logic we need to extend request part of the flow and use `RequestPluginVerticle` to create our `VerifyApiKeyPluginVerticle`.

 ```scala
 class VerifyApiKeyPluginVerticle extends RequestPluginVerticle[VerifyApiKeyConf] with ConfigDecoder {